-INGREDIENTS1 1/2 tsp. active dry yeast
+- 1 1⁄2 tsp. active dry yeast

-7 cups 00 flour, preferably Caputo brand, plus more
+- 7 cups 00 flour, preferably Caputo brand, plus more

-4 tsp. sugar
+- 4 tsp. sugar

-4 1/2 tsp. kosher salt, plus more to taste
+- 4 1⁄2 tsp. kosher salt, plus more to taste

-1 tsp. extra-virgin olive oil, preferably Olivestri Siloro brand, plus more for drizzling
+- 1 tsp. extra-virgin olive oil, preferably Olivestri Siloro brand, plus more for drizzling

-1 28-oz. can whole peeled San Marzano tomatoes, preferably Cento brand, undrained, passed through a food mill
+- 1 (28-oz.) can whole peeled San Marzano tomatoes, preferably Cento brand, undrained, passed through a food mill

-8 oz. mozzarella fior di latte ovoline or mozzarella di buffala, thinly sliced and patted dry with paper towels
+- 8 oz. mozzarella fior di latte ovoline or mozzarella di buffala, thinly sliced and patted dry with paper towels

-16 basil leaves, torn by hand
+- 16 basil leaves, torn by hand

-Remove dough from refrigerator and let come to room temperature.
-Put a pizza stone on lowest rack in oven and heat oven to 500º; heat for at least 40 minutes.
-Working with 1 piece of dough at a time, dust with flour; using your hands, stretch and shape dough into a 11″—13″ circle.
+- Make the pizzas: Working with one piece of dough at a time, dust with flour; using your hands, stretch and shape dough into a 11–13-inch circle.
 Transfer dough to a sheet of parchment paper.
 Drizzle oil around rim of dough.
-Spoon about 1/4 cup tomato sauce onto dough, leaving a 1″ border.
+Spoon about 1⁄4 cup tomato sauce onto dough, leaving a 1-inch border.
 Season with salt.
 Arrange one quarter of cheese evenly over pizza.
 Drizzle pizza with more oil; using a pizza paddle or grasping the edges of the parchment paper, transfer pizza to pizza stone.
 Bake until golden brown, about 13 minutes.
 Slide parchment paper onto a pizza paddle or the back of a baking sheet and transfer to a work surface.
 Top with basil, drizzle with more oil, if you like, and slice.
 Repeat with remaining dough and toppings, and reserve remaining sauce for another use, such as pasta.